EN TR

 Pedestrian-first masterplan

 Space Syntax analysis revealed the existing campus spine had a disconnection score of 0.23.
-Three new pedestrian connections raised this to 0.67, achieving a walkability score of 98 with a 5-minute maximum between any two buildings.
+Three new pedestrian connections raised this to 0.67, achieving a modelled walkability score of 98 with a 5-minute maximum between any two buildings.

 Before